Winifred Spooner: Achievements

-In July 1928 she took the 3rd place in the seventh King's Cup Race and won the Siddeley Trophy as the first Aeroplane Club aviator to cross the line (flying DH.60 Cirrus I Moth).
+In July 1928 she took the 3rd place in the seventh King's Cup Race and won the Siddeley Trophy as the first Aeroplane Club aviator to cross the line, flying DH.60 Cirrus I Moth.

 In 1929 she finished fifth in the King's Cup Race, and won the Harmon Trophy as the world's outstanding female aviator.
 She also took 10th place in the International Tourist Plane Contests Challenge.

 In 1930 she was a member of the British team at the International Tourist Plane Contest Challenge 1930 between 16 July and 8 August in Berlin, Germany, finishing the rally seventh overall in her De Havilland Gipsy Moth.
-She completed the whole contest on a high 4th position.
+She completed the whole contest in 4th position.
 In late August of the same year she was fourth in the handicapped race Giro Aereo d'Italia in Italy.

 On 5 December 1930, accompanied by Captain Edwards, she set out to prove that South Africa could be reached within 5 days by flying day and night.
-After 16 hours while Captain Edwards was flying the aircraft and Winifred was asleep, the plane crashed into the sea off the coast of Belmonte Calabro in complete darkness.
-Captain Edwards could not give a reason for the plane steadily losing height without his knowledge.
-As Captain Edwards was quite badly injured Winifred left him sitting on the wooden fuselage and swam ashore "6 strokes at a time".
-She was about 2 miles offshore.
+After 16 hours, while Captain Edwards was flying the aircraft and Winifred was asleep, the plane crashed into the sea off the coast of Belmonte Calabro in complete darkness.
+The plane losing height was attributed to a mechanical failure.
+As Captain Edwards was quite badly injured, Winifred left him sitting on the wooden fuselage and swam ashore "6 strokes at a time"; the ditching was about two miles offshore.
 She then alerted local fishermen who set out to rescue Captain Edwards and the plane.

-She participated in three out of four F.A.I – International Tourist Plane Contests – Challenge 1929, Challenge 1930, Challenge 1932, as one of only two women; being one of top contestants and taking the 10th place in 1929 and 4th place in 1930.
+She participated in three out of four F.A.I – International Tourist Plane Contests – Challenge 1929, Challenge 1930, Challenge 1932 – as one of only two women; being one of the top contestants and taking 10th place in 1929 and 4th place in 1930.
 In 1932 she occupied the 4th position after technical trials, but she decided to withdraw after a forced landing, caused by a sabotage on her fuel.

-In 1931, she took the fifth place in the King's Cup Race and became the first British woman to earn her living as a private owner's personal pilot flying air racer and MP, Sir William Lindsay Everard, all over Britain, Europe, Turkey and the Middle East.
+In 1931, she took the fifth place in the King's Cup Race and became the first British woman to earn her living as a private owner's personal pilot, flying the air racer and MP, Sir William Lindsay Everard, all over Britain, Europe, Turkey and the Middle East.

-She is reported to have crashed an aircraft in Cleator Moor in Cumberland, UK.
+She is reported to have crashed an aircraft in Cleator Moor in Cumberland, England.
 The date is unknown but the plane was taken to the Mill Yard, and Spooner is reported to have suffered no more than tattered stockings.